IPL 2021: From RCB to Punjab Kings – a closer look at squads after a record-breaking player auction

 Mumbai Indians

 The defending champions had specific requirements after the players they released and they did a good job of taking care of that without going overboard.
 They were interested in Chris Morris and Jhye Richardson but went with Adam Milne and a return for Nathan Coulter-Nile, both good squad options.
-The addition of Piyush Chawla will keep Rahul Chahar on his toes as well.
+The addition of Piyush Chawla will keep Rahul Chahar on his toes.
 Arjun Tendulkar provides a left-arm option they like as well.
-The franchise is already talking up the potential of South African youngster Marco Jansen as well, that will be an interesting one to keep an eye on.
+The franchise is already talking up the potential of South African youngster Marco Jansen, that will be an interesting one to keep an eye on.

 MI squad after IPL 2021 auction